Comforting gratin of cauliflower, tomatoes and kale in a yogurt-harissa sauce, topped with cheese and breadcrumbs.

 More than that, comfort food and me, we’re bonded by trust.
 When I’m sick, the only food I want is the chicken noodle soup and toasted saltine crackers dripping with melted butter that got me through countless colds and flus as a kid.
 No other will do.

 The problem is, a lot of this wonderful food not only sticks to my bones and warms me up on cold rainy night; it moves in permanently, and before I know it, I’ve put on 10 pounds.
-So when I knew this week’s theme for #SundaySupper was Comfort Food, I wanted to create a lighter dish that I could develop a new relationship with.
+So I wanted to create a lighter dish that I could develop a new relationship with.
 To that end, I combined some old friends (tomatoes, cheese, and cauliflower) with some new ones (kale, yogurt, and harissa) and developed this new comfort dish.
 We’ll have to live together for a while to get some history, but I have to admit I ate much more than my fair share, without the guilt, and felt all warm and happy.
 It’s a good start.

 Rustic Cauliflower and Tomato Gratin

 - 1 head cauliflower cut to separate its florets; halve large florets